rhezab/smile/docs/timeline.md

 const timeline = new Timeline()
 ```

-There are three key methods available on the timeline instance:
+There are four key methods available on the timeline instance:

 ### `timeline.pushSeqRoute(route_obj)`